-Imagine in front of you: the perfect cheeseboard.
+Imagine the perfect cheese board in front of you.
 You spent hours planning all the pairings, visiting your local cheesemonger, and finally, assembling your masterpiece.
 Just one problem: basic flatware just doesn’t cut it—literally.

 Your kitchen knife is too big and unwieldy, and your table knife doesn’t have the oomph to cut through dense parmesan or the finesse to gracefully glide through a soft, creamy blue.
-Thankfully, there’s a feta way.
+Thankfully, there’s a solution.
 Welcome to the world of cheese knives.

-Offset Cheese Knife If you only want to buy one cheese knife, this is it.
-Offset cheese knives are sturdy enough to get through firm cheeses like alpine-style, but feature a thinner blade that won’t stick to delicate soft cheeses.
-The offset handle provides room for the user’s hands and knuckles, allowing for control, leverage, and consistently clean cuts.
+, but feature a thinner blade that won’t stick to delicate soft cheeses.
+The offset handle that gives this knife its rather lightning bolt profile provides room for the user’s hands and knuckles, allowing for control, leverage, and consistently clean cuts.

 Pronged Cheese Knife